 Students can add and drop courses online through their Student Center account using the Add/Drop/Swap functions.
 The final day to add full Year or fall term courses is September 13th, 2019.
 After September 13th, students are no longer able to add full Year or fall term courses.

-After this date, students may drop Full Year and Fall term courses but will need to complete an Add/Drop Form to do so.
-Add/Drop Forms are available from The Hive at Brescia, Main Floor, Mother St. James Building.
+After this date, students may drop full Year and fall term courses but will need to complete a Course Change form to do so.
+Course Changes forms are available through The Hive at Brescia, Main Floor, Mother St. James Building.
 It is your responsibility to be aware of all deadlines associated with adding and/or dropping courses.
 Important add/drop dates you need to remember are located in the Western Academic Calendar or online at www.registrar.uwo.ca.

 A course dropped after the add deadline but before the final drop deadline will be recorded as a “WDN” which indicates that a course has been withdrawn without academic penalty.
-A course dropped after the final drop deadline, will be recorded as a failure.
+A course dropped after the final drop deadline, will be recorded as an “F” or failure.
 This deadline is strictly enforced.
 Exceptions to this policy may be considered if severe medical or compassionate grounds can be documented.

 Should I drop a course?

 - You’re having personal or medical problems that have prevented you from attending class for an extended period of time and are affecting your academic performance.